nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Example:
 * `alias hs history` <br>
   `viewalias` <br>
-  Shows `hs:history` in the list.
+  Shows `hs:history` in the result display.

 ### 3.19.
 Saving the data

-You would want to have your data on your computer always updated, even if you close and re-open the application.<br>
+ToLuist makes sure the data on your computer is always updated, even if you close and re-open the application.<br>
-ToLuist data are saved in the hard disk automatically after any command that changes the data.
-By default, the data is saved `data/toluist.json`, relative to the `toluist.jar` executable file.<br>
+ToLuist data is saved in the hard disk automatically.<br>
+By default, the data is saved to `data/toluist.json`, relative to the `toluist.jar` executable file.<br>
 There is no need to save manually.

 ### 3.20.
 Specifying a new storage location to save data to: `save`